-Leadership Events with a Difference: Argentine Tango as a metaphor for relating and leading in a way that is better suited to our complex and ever-shifting world
+Tango Leadership Events make you see your leadership role in a new light.
+We use Argentine Tango as a metaphor for relating and leading in a way that is better suited to our complex and ever-shifting world.

-Bennie Bartels and Susanne Burgstaller offer eye-openers in the actual and physical practice of leading and following, generating more awareness of your own patterns, habits and their side effects, next to experiencing alternative or new (behavioural) possibilities.
+Bennie Bartels and Susanne Burgstaller offer eye-openers in the actual and physical practice of leading and following, generating more awareness of your own patterns, habits and their side effects.
+This opens up possibilities to experience alternative or new (behavioural) possibilities.

 Getting out of your head back into your body, into your “sensed self”, carries many advantages: Physical interaction lowers interpersonal barriers and promotes more honest and full encounters and exchanges of ideas.
 A physical experience is a knowledge you always carry with you and have direct access to – it becomes yours!